int2001/DXClusterAPI/README.md

 GET /spots
 ```

-Returns all cached spots with DXCC information.
+Returns the latest cached spots with DXCC information, sorted by timestamp (newest first).
+The number of spots returned is limited by the `API_SPOT_LIMIT` environment variable (default: 200).

+**Configuration:**
+- Set `API_SPOT_LIMIT` in `.env` to change the limit (default: 200)
+- Spots are automatically sorted by timestamp, newest first
+- This ensures consistent response size and optimal performance

 **Example response:**
 ```json